 - Mastic asphalt

-Asphalt Emulsion: is obtained by adding 50 to 60% water to the asphalt in presence of a 1% emulsifying agent.
+Asphalt Emulsion: is obtained by adding 50 to 60% water to the asphalt in the presence of a 1% emulsifying agent.
 The emulsifying agent forms a waterproof film when water evaporates.
 So, it can be used in cold conditions.

-Mastic Asphalt: is obtained by heating natural asphalt with sand and mineral fillers.
-It is impermeable matter and does not contain any voids.
-The hardness and melting point of mastic asphalt can be managed during the process of heating.
-It is in a solid state and by heating, it can be brought to a liquid state.
+The hardness and melting point of mastic asphalt can be controlled during the heating process.
+It is in a solid state, and by heating, it can be brought to a liquid state.
 It is used for damp-proofing courses.

 Difference between bitumen and asphalt

-In various countries, people use these two terms interchangeably. to avoid mistakes, we need to know that bitumen is sticky petroleum suitable for binding other materials.
-This substance has special adhesive properties that make it ideal for mixing with sand and producing asphalt.
+This substance possesses special adhesive properties that make it ideal for mixing with sand to produce asphalt.
 Asphalt, therefore, is a mixture of sand and bitumen.
 We use asphalt for paving roads.

 What are bituminous roads?